 Join us as we cover best practices, next steps toward success and the challenges small businesses face (as well as how to overcome them).
 If you're a small business owners or dream of one day following your entrepreneurial dreams, you don't want to miss this month-long series of useful content and tools for success.

 14 Smart, In-Demand Business Ideas for Florida Entrepreneurs

 Thinking about starting a business?
-2016 is the year to do it.
-With technology on your side and new, creative ways to improve your business popping up everywhere, there's never been a better time to be an entrepreneur.
+With technology on your side and new, creative ways to improve your business popping up everywhere, and small business banking solutions from Seacoast, there's never been a better time to be an entrepreneur.
 And the one thing you need to kick off your business venture?
 A great idea.
 If you're ready to take on entrepreneurship but don't know where to start, here are 14 business ideas to consider.